 What is and isn’t hidden gradual water damage?

 Gradual water damage claims are not always straightforward.
-This is a simple guide to explain what triggers a claim.

 When can I make a Gradual Water Damage Claim?